Xithrius/xithrius.cloud/site_blog/_posts/template-repositories.md

 ---
 title: "GitHub template repositories"
-description: "Starting a new project with ease."
+excerpt: "Starting a new project with ease."
 date: "2022-04-08"
 ---